apptainer/singularity-userdocs/environment_and_metadata.rst

 The ``/.singularity.d`` directory in a container contains scripts and environment files that are used when a container is executed.

-In previous versions of Singularity these files, within the container filesystem, were all directly used by the Singularity runtime, and they remain present to ensure compatibility with older versions of Singularity, wherever possible.

-*You should not modify* files under ``/.singularity.d``, from your definition file during builds, or directly within your container image.
-Recent 3.x versions of Singularity replace older action scripts dynamically, at runtime.
+*You should not manually modify* files under ``/.singularity.d``, from your definition file during builds, or directly within your container image.
+Recent 3.x versions of Singularity replace older action scripts dynamically, at runtime, to support new features.
 In the longer term, metadata will be moved outside of the container, and stored only in the SIF file metadata descriptor.

 .. code-block:: none